testxio/testx/README.md

-testr
+testx
 =====

-Protractor based keyword driven test framework.
+Protractor and MS Excel based keyword driven test framework.
+It is possible to use it without MS Excel as well, but Excel provides a very powerful computational platform, that makes everything a lot easier.
+Of course if you don't want to shell out for MS Excel you can use any of the numerous copies like LibreOffice (OpenOffice) Calc, etc.

 Getting started: